 • HomeKit

 Xcode Simulator has included a complete list of differences and unsupported frameworks in its documentation and Help section.
-By navigating from the Simulator menu, you can check that out: Help > Simulator Help
+By navigating from the Simulator menu, you can check that out: Help > Simulator Help.

 • Ambient light sensors that help adjust your device’s display brightness depending on the environment’s lighting